Personal Finance Tips for New College Grads

 Set Up Automatic Savings

 If you're the type to easily forget things, setting up automatic deposits to your savings accounts will be your best friend.
-Whether it's for your emergency savings or Roth IRA, you can set up automatic deposits directly from your paycheck or another account.
+Whether it's for your emergency fund or Roth IRA, you can set up automatic deposits directly from your paycheck or another account.
 This way, you are consistently moving closer to your goals every month without even realizing it.

 Create Separate Funds for Each Goal